alexisrsantos/JAMA_Reply/README.md

     + Merging everything in one dataset with *cbind*
     + Produce the [figure](RPlot10.jpeg) shown above

-If you have any questions, please create an [issue](https://github.com/alexisrsantos/JAMA_Reply/issues)

 # Visualization of Total Population and Death Counts
 ## Population Estimates and Total Deaths
 In this first figure, we present the pattern of population estimates and total deaths for Puerto Rico 2000-2016.